 Trees must be cedar, less than 10 feet tall, and stumps must be less than 4 inches tall.
-Chain saws may be used.
+Chainsaws may be used.
 Use of trucks, winches, tractors, or other heavy equipment is prohibited.
-You can call 270-924-2065 for more information.
+Cutting rules and regulations can be found on the reservations page.

 • Choose a fresh tree.
 If needles fall off easily, the tree is dry and can easily catch on fire.

 • When setting up your tree, cut the base off two inches above the original cut to help the tree absorb more water.

 • Place the tree in a stable, tip-proof container and water it daily.